ericyangyu/ericyangyu.github.io/_pages/about.md

 ---
 I am a Master's student in the Computer Science and Engineering Department at UC San Diego and proudly a first-generation college student.
 My advisor, Professor [Sicun Gao](https://scungao.github.io/), and I are currently investigating the intersection of machine learning and optimization in decision and control problems.
-Specifically, how can we cheaply and reliably guarantee safety in high-dimensional, non-convex optimization problems in deep reinforcement learning?
+Specifically, how can we cheaply and reliably guarantee safety in high-dimensional, highly non-convex optimization problems in deep reinforcement learning?

 # Education